rtts/technicmocs/README.md

 Please [open up an issue](https://github.com/rtts/technicmocs/issues) to report any error messages.

-Note: you can safely run the deploy multiple times.
+Note: you can safely run the deploy script multiple times.
 Subsequent runs will only update the configuration files, without re-installing all the dependencies.